Federal student loan servicing has been a major concern of borrowers for years.

 One of the big downsides to federal loans is dealing with these servicers.
 Unfortunately, the Department of Education makes it very clear that borrowers do not get to select their loan servicer.

 The good news is that there are few tricks that are available to get loans transferred from one servicer to another.

 Trick #1: Federal Loan Consolidation

-Setting aside the many issues that go with federal student loan consolidation, one of the perks of going though the process is that borrowers get their choice of new servicers.
+Setting aside the many issues that go with federal student loan consolidation, one of the perks of going through the process is that borrowers get their choice of new servicers.
 The downside is that they only have four options: Navient, MyFedLoan, Great Lakes, and Nelnet.
-As borrowers of federal loans this is the most input we get on who services our loans.
+As borrowers of federal loans, this is the most input we get on who services our loans.

-For borrowers considering federal student loan consolidation, the Student Loan Borrower Assistance page on federal consolidation has a good explanation of the process, the pros and cons, and the various options.
+For borrowers considering federal student loan consolidation, Student Loan Consolidation Guide explanation of the process, the pros and cons, and the various options.

 Trick #2: Sign up for Public Service Loan Forgiveness

 This option will only apply in a few circumstances, but it could potentially help many borrowers escape their current loan servicer.
 However, it only works for people who are currently working for the government or a not-for-profit charity.

 The way it works is pretty simple: borrowers who certify public service employment authorize the government to transfer loan servicing to MyFedLoan.
 This is because MyFedLoan services the loans for all people who are working towards Public Service Student Loan Forgiveness.

 Even if a borrower doesn’t plan on staying in public service for the required 10 years, there is nothing wrong with certifying past payments.
 Borrowers who fill out the form and start the review process get their loans transferred.

-The only downside: the only choice is MyFedLoan, and MyFedLoan could be a downgrade for many borrowers.
+The only downside: PSLF borrowers must work with MyFedLoan, and MyFedLoan could be a downgrade for many borrowers.